The author David Deida used to say "Chronic dissatisfaction is how you sense you are living a lie."

 Now, beneath this list, write down what you do on a daily basis in your job today.
 What are the outcomes expected by your role?
 Why do you go to work every day?
 Go ahead and write it down, now.

-We all have what I call motivated talents -- things we do better than anyone else, and that actually gives us pleasure.
-Most people choose jobs out of school that are available with a paycheck without thinking of the long-term -- whether it will bring satisfaction in their lives.
+We all have motivated talents -- things we do better than anyone else, and that actually gives us pleasure.
+However, most people choose jobs out of school that are available with a paycheck without thinking of the long-term -- whether it will bring satisfaction in their lives.

-When we get our first job, we suddenly find ourselves thrust into a work world where the competition is ruthless and fierce, not only between companies but within them.
+When we enter our first job, we may find ourselves thrust into a corporate world where the competition is ruthless and fierce, not only between companies but within people in the same company.
 This is why many work environments are toxic, and why most people are not nearly as productive and effective as they can be in life.
 People that come to work solely for a paycheck, and because they HAVE to, rather than WANT to, will never produce up to their true potential because the intrinsic motivation is not there.

 We feel increasingly bored with daily life.